Notices and future events

 Over 1000 ways to get your hands on history!

 West Midlands Local Groups Events Listings

 You will need Adobe Acrobat Reader to read the PDF files which can be downloaded from this page.
 If you do not have it installed you can download the latest version by clicking on the logo.
 (Adobe and Acrobat Reader are trademarks of Adobe Systems Incorporated)

-Meetings are held on Saturdays, 2.15pm in the Shire Hall, Hereford.
+Meetings in Hereford are held on Saturdays, 2.15pm in the Shire Hall.
 Entrance for non-members £2.00.

 Guests are welcome, but must take day membership of the Club: £1.00.

 Saturday 8th June An afternoon field meeting investigating medieval and other sites around Docklow and Marston Stannett to be led by Rosamund Skelton (01989 564789).